A story about four generations

 Training Master Class, Richemont, Seoul

-But his dream has always been to live and work abroad.
-With just two suitcases, Peter left Switzerland in January 1999 to start a new adventure and a great challenge for the Richemont Group in faraway Hong Kong.
-It was the time when the boom really took off in Asia and the demand for after-sales service exploded.
+However, his dream had always been to live and work abroad.
+With just two suitcases, Peter Rogel left Switzerland in January 1999 to embark on a new adventure and exciting challenge for the Richemont Group in faraway Hong Kong.
+It was a time when Asia was experiencing a real boom and demand for after-sales service was skyrocketing.

 A lot of heart and sweat went into building up what is now the most important market for the Swiss watch industry.
 Today, the after-sales service centres in Asia are among the most modern and best in the world, also thanks to Swiss know-how!

-After 21 eventful and intense years, Peter decided to return to Switzerland with his family to give his children a solid Swiss education.
-Now the long family tradition will live on with Motion Watch GmbH...
+After 21 eventful and intense years, Peter Rogel decided to return to Switzerland with his family to give his children a solid Swiss education.
+Now, the long family tradition will live on with the Rogel watch workshop...